Simple Oatmeal Flour Pancakes (No Flour)

-These hearty pancakes are made with oats instead of wheat flour so they’re naturally gluten free.
-They’re also a cinch to make and crazy good.
-Plus, you can make a double or triple batch to freeze so you can have have a quick breakfast anytime.
-Trust me, once you make these healthy pancakes you’ll be hooked!
+These hearty oatmeal flour pancakes are made with ground oats instead of wheat flour, so they’re naturally gluten free.
+They’re also a cinch to make and crazy delicious, so make a double or triple batch to freeze & have on hand whenever you need a last-minute breakfast.

-I loved those pancake breakfasts, but as I’ve changed my habits and focused more on healthy eating I skip those decadent pancakes.
+I loved those pancake breakfasts, but as I’ve changed my habits and focused more on eating whole foods, I skip those decadent versions.
 I couldn’t handle the blood sugar crash and I always ended up hungry within an hour of eating them.
-Then, a few months ago Elle asked for pancakes and I realized she’d never eaten a pancake.
+Then a few months ago, Elle asked for pancakes and I realized she’d never eaten a pancake.
 Gasp!
-It’s really not that I was trying to deprive my 3 year old of such a classic breakfast, it’s more that we just got stuck in a breakfast rut.
+It’s really not that I was trying to deprive my 3-year-old of such a classic breakfast; it’s more that we just got stuck in a breakfast rut.

-When you’re ready for a quick breakfast, simply place a pancake in the toaster or warm oven to reheat.
-Note that this recipe only makes six medium-sized pancakes, so if you’re feeding a hungry crowd be sure to double the recipe.
+- Reheating: When you’re ready for a quick breakfast, simply place a pancake in the toaster or warm oven to reheat.
 Leftovers are also great smeared with almond butter and topped with additional fruit or naturally sweetened jam.
-So good!
+Sooo good!

 Ingredients

-- 2 tablespoons coconut oil, melted (can substitute butter)
+- 2 Tablespoons coconut oil, melted (or butter)

 - 2 teaspoons vanilla extract